Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

 Additionally, we show that the triple scaling limit of (\ref{eq:ASC Hamiltonian}) in App. \ref{app:Morse from ASC}, reproduces the JT gravity ETW brane Hamiltonians in \cite{Jafferis:2022wez}.
 We will keep working in the double-scaling limit everywhere else.

-\paragraph{Outline}In Sec. \ref{ssec:constraints ETW} we show how to recover two families of ETW brane Hamiltonians of the form (\ref{eq:ASC Hamiltonian}) from constraints in the one-particle chord space of the DSSYK model.
-In Sec. \ref{ssec:path integral HH} we study the evolution of the saddle point solutions of the path integral that prepares the HH state in the constrained theory.
+\paragraph{Outline}In Sec. \ref{ssec:constraints ETW} we show how to recover two families of ETW brane Hamiltonians of the form (\ref{eq:ASC Hamiltonian}) from constraints in the one-particle chord space of the DSSYK model. {{In Sec. \ref{ssec:path integral HH} we investigate the HH state of the theory (\ref{eq:ASC Hamiltonian}) and the evolution of operators in the Heisenberg picture.}} In Sec. \ref{ssec:saddle points} we study the evolution of the saddle point solutions of the path integral that prepares the HH state in the constrained theory.
 Later, in Sec. \ref{ssec:correlation functions}, we discuss about the semiclassical thermal two-point functions at the disk level.
-Meanwhile, in Sec. \ref{ssec:spread} we determine the Krylov basis, Lanczos coefficients and spread complexity of the HH state in the constrained model, which builds on the saddle point solutions in the previous section.
+Meanwhile, in Sec. \ref{ssec:spread} we determine the Krylov basis, Lanczos coefficients and the spread complexity of the HH state in the constrained model, which builds on the saddle point solutions in the previous section.
 At last, we show in Sec. \ref{ssec:spread bulk picture from ETW} that spread complexity of the HH state corresponds to a Lorentzian wormhole distance in the bulk theory, which leads us to the holographic dictionary of the DSSYK model under the constraints in the bulk Hilbert space.

 \paragraph{Connection with the Al-Salam Chihara (ASC) polynomials} We first explain how to recover the ASC recurrence relation from (\ref{eq:ASC Hamiltonian}).

 The eigenfunctions of the Hamiltonian (\ref{eq:ASC Hamiltonian}) are the ASC polynomials \cite{al1976convolutions}.
 This can be seen by defining a basis $\qty{\ket{H_n}}$, where we have